rvounik/frontend2/README.md

 # Mocking static assets and stylesheets

-You can mock the CSS and other file types by using fileMocks and identity-obj-proxy
+You can mock the CSS imports and imports for other file types by using fileMocks and identity-obj-proxy

 `"jest": {
     "moduleNameMapper": {